I D R I S Supports the Proud People of Ukraine

 What We Do

-social benefit and environmental impact.
+social impact and environmental enhancement.

-IDRIS Sustainable Development is guided by The Well-being of Future Generations (Wales) Act
+The Well-being of Future Generations (Wales) Act

 “The process of improving the economic, social, environmental and cultural well-being of Wales

-by taking action, in accordance with the sustainable development principle, aimed at achieving the well-being goals.”
+by taking action, in accordance with the sustainable development principle, aimed at achieving the